paulvtan/no-laugh-challenge-pre-msa/1. Implementing Video Player/README.md

 ```

 ### AddVideo.js
 This component will handle the action of url input.
 It has one textbox for url and a button `Play` to submit the video link.
-This will change the state on our App.js and the `addVideo()` function will handle it, map it to Video.js, then to Displayer.js and display it through render() method in App.js
+This will change the state on our App.js and the `addVideo()` function in `App.js` will handle it, map it to Video.js, then to Displayer.js and display it through render() method in App.js

 ```javascript
 import React, {Component} from 'react'